w3c/secure-payment-confirmation/scope.md

 ### SPC Credential

 * SPC Credential Identifiers are opaque and origin bound to improve privacy.
 The browser maps SPC Credential Identifiers to stored SPC Credentials.
-See [issue 49](https://github.com/w3c/secure-payment-confirmation/issues/49#issuecomment-817552203)
+See [issue 49](https://github.com/w3c/secure-payment-confirmation/issues/49) and [issue 10](https://github.com/w3c/secure-payment-confirmation/issues/10) on the nature of the Payment Credential Identifier
 * An SPC Credential is likely to include the following kind of data:
    * Displayable information about the instrument, provided by the Relying Party.
    * Authentication method-specific (private) data.
 For example, for FIDO, this structure might include a credential id and an rpid.
 * SPC Credentials need to be distinguishable from other types of credentials (e.g., SPC Credential recognized as different from a FIDO Credential).

+### Sources of Randomness

+Many authentication protocols include a source of randomness to ensure freshness.

+* See [issue 28](https://github.com/w3c/secure-payment-confirmation/issues/28) on any requirements for the nonce (e.g., random? secret?).
+* See [issue 26](https://github.com/w3c/secure-payment-confirmation/issues/26) on not constraining the source of randomness

 ### SPC Assertion

 * The SPC Assertion includes a version of the transaction details cryptographically signed after user confirmation.
 This data may be validated by the Relying Party or any other party with the appropriate key.
 * Transaction details include merchant origin/identifier, amount and currency, transaction id.
 * Information about the user's journey (e.g., with or without user presence check.
 (Should this data be standardized or private?)
+* What is the nature of the signature?
+See [issue 40](https://github.com/w3c/secure-payment-confirmation/issues/40) and [issue 28](https://github.com/w3c/secure-payment-confirmation/issues/28)

+### Transaction Confirmation Display

+* See [issue 48](https://github.com/w3c/secure-payment-confirmation/issues/48) on merchant information display.

 ### FIDO-Specific Considerations

 * FIDO credentials should be "enhanceable" to SPC Credentials.
+* SPC credentials should be usable in vanilla FIDO transactions (see [issue 39](https://github.com/w3c/secure-payment-confirmation/issues/39)).
 * SPC should support both local and roaming authenticators.
+See [issue 31](https://github.com/w3c/secure-payment-confirmation/issues/31) on discoverable credentials and [issue 12](https://github.com/w3c/secure-payment-confirmation/issues/12) on roaming authenticator behaviors.
 * Some authenticators may be capable of rendering the transaction confirmation dialog; the API should take this into account.
 * [Large Blob](https://www.w3.org/TR/webauthn-2/#sctn-large-blob-extension) (WebAuthn Level 2) may be used to create portable stored data to reduce enrollment costs.
 Use case: I enroll my authenticator via one browser, but stored data can be used in another browser.

+### Security and Privacy Considerations

+* See [issue 28](https://github.com/w3c/secure-payment-confirmation/issues/28) on security properties.
+* See [issue 13](https://github.com/w3c/secure-payment-confirmation/issues/13) on cardinality between SPC Credential and instruments).
+Also see [issue 27](https://github.com/w3c/secure-payment-confirmation/issues/27) about allowing user to request that each instrument have its own credential.

 ## Out of Scope